hosen20/project_3/HSE/Readme.md

-Source code for HSE
+Source code for the Hydrodynamic schrodinger equation method

-Token ----

-GZm9VeCRVDjClWxK9BXu/4vFJtqEpwniUYtjBwio7s0GiY3vpSZyrIAAFiN5G9S1